 Inductive Reactance of a Coil

-Video: Inductive reactance of a coil briefly explained
+Inductive reactance of the coil in AC circuit

 AC voltage source applied to a coil